xhyrom/discord-datamining/data/articles/normal/articles/4405280446359/content.md

 <p>If your Discord transaction history does not show the hold released after 5 business days, please let us know at <a href="https://dis.gd/contact" target="_blank" rel="noopener noreferrer">https://dis.gd/contact</a>, and our support team will be able to investigate this issue further.</p>
 <h2 id="h_01FCZMZX80MVAKFFS5AM4SYJC2">Potential Errors and Other Issues</h2>
 <p><strong><span class="wysiwyg-color-blue80 wysiwyg-font-size-large">Q: What if I can’t find the Nitro promo in my YouTube Premium account, even if I'm a YouTube Premium subscriber?<br></span></strong></p>
-<p><strong>A:</strong>In order to receive this Nitro offer from YouTube, you must be a current YouTube Premium subscriber in the United States. </p>
+<p><strong>A:</strong>In order to receive this Nitro offer from YouTube, you must be a current YouTube Premium subscriber in the United States and South Korea. </p>
 <p>If you aren’t sure how to find offers in your YouTube Premium account, follow the steps in the following link: <a href="https://support.google.com/youtube/answer/13365794" target="_blank" rel="noopener noreferrer">https://support.google.com/youtube/answer/13365794</a>.
 If you still can’t find it,contact YouTube's support team through their Twitter page at<a href="https://twitter.com/TeamYouTube" target="_blank" rel="noopener noreferrer">https://twitter.com/TeamYouTube</a> or at the bottom of this help article: <a href="https://support.google.com/youtube/answer/13365794" target="_blank" rel="noopener noreferrer">https://support.google.com/youtube/answer/13365794</a></p>
 <p><strong><span class="wysiwyg-color-blue80 wysiwyg-font-size-large">Q: I see a Sad Trombone error when I try to redeem my Nitro promo link!</span></strong></p>
 <p><strong>A: </strong><span style="font-weight: 400;">Would you happen to be entering this Nitro promo link from the YouTube premium promotion into the Discord Gift Inventory or as a link within Discord chat? </span></p>